Dr0f0x/pynetevents/README.md

 In addition to the `Slot` classes the package offers a custom descriptor for declaring `EventSlots` as class attributes, that restricts access to the attribute and allows for some other benefits.
-This decriptor is simply called `Event` as I would recommend it as the main way of declaring and using this event implementation.
+This descriptor is simply called `Event` as I would recommend it as the main way of declaring and using this event implementation.